EaseTech/easytest-core/README.md

     }

-<B>CASE 6</B>: User can also use their custom defined objects when RegistryEditor support is not enough.
+<B>CASE 5</B>: User can also use their custom defined objects when RegistryEditor support is not enough.
 The user simply has to either extend AbstractConverter class or implement the Converter interface and register it with the framework using ConverterManager class.

     @RunWith(DataDrivenTestRunner.class)
     @DataLoader(filePaths = { "getItemsData.csv" }, loaderType = LoaderType.CSV)
     public class TestConditionsSupportedByEasyTestRunner {

     @BeforeClass
     public static void before(){
-      //This is optional in case your editors follow Java Editor definition convention
       ConverterManager.registerConverter(ItemConverter.class);
       }